The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 Why Use DLSS?

-The answer is simple: DLSS goes through all the hoops of downscaling and upscaling with deep learning to provide you with much better performance.
+The answer is simple: DLSS goes through all the hoops of downscaling and upscaling with deep learning to provide you with significantly enhanced performance.

 It sounds like a no-brainer.
 Who wouldn’t want a performance boost with just the press of a button?

-However, in certain games, DLSS may have some downsides like motion blur, ghosting, bad aliasing, etc. This is especially true for games that have not updated to DLSS 2.0.
+However, in specific games, DLSS may have some drawbacks like motion blur, ghosting, poor aliasing, etc. This is especially true for games that have not upgraded to DLSS 2.0.

-DLSS 2.0 addressed these types of issues, and DLSS 3.0 brings more fixes with better graphical fidelity and FPS.
+DLSS 2.0 addressed these types of issues, and DLSS 3.0 brings more fixes with enhanced graphical fidelity and FPS.

 Performance Gains

-Users usually have the option to choose from different modes such as Quality, Balanced, and Performance.
+Users usually have the option to choose from different modes such as Quality, Balanced, and Speed.

-With the Quality option, you get the best possible visual quality and the lowest boost in performance.
+With the Quality choice, you receive the supreme attainable visual quality and the minimal increase in performance.

-While the Performance option can bring a performance uplift of up to 70%, and visual quality will drop considerably.
+While the Performance option can bring a performance uplift of up to 70%, and visual quality will diminish significantly.

 DLSS 3.0/Frame Generationes takes this performance boost to the next level.